garden-labs/garden-labs-program-library/util/docs/pages/holder-metadata/introduction.md

 4. <a href="https://www.gardenbrowser.com/" target="blank">Garden</a> (_in development_) is an AR metaverse.
 The owner of each land NFT can change its name, description, and iFrame URL, which can serve 3D content.

-Next, we'll take you through Token-2022 and the new Token Metadata Interface, the cutting-edge of Solana NFT technology which makes this all possible.
+Next, we'll take you through Token Extensions and the new Token Metadata Interface, the cutting-edge of Solana infrastructure which makes this all possible.